MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/alert-grading-playbook-email-forwarding.md

     - Reset the user account's credentials.

-4. Check for additional activities originated from impacted accounts, IP addresses, and suspicious senders.
+4. Check for other activities originated from impacted accounts, IP addresses, and suspicious senders.

 ## See also